moeenah/tinyApp/README.md

 ## Getting Started
 - Install all dependencies (using 'npm install' command)
 - Run the development web server with 'node express_server.js' command
-- Enter the address given in the command line after running server
+- Enter the localhost address given in the command line after running server into browser